 Inheritance tax (IHT) and your business

-Your next steps: contact London Accountants to discuss…
+Your next steps: contact our Accountants to discuss…

 • Getting your business ready for sale and minimising the tax due

 • Valuing your business

 • Timing the sale and maximizing the sale price

 • Planning your transition to your next venture